-- 1. Inspect the pump for damage. - It is inadvisable to remove the screw securing the pump halves.
+- 1. Inspect the pump for damage. - 2.
+It is inadvisable to remove the screw securing the pump halves.
 If the oil pump is damaged, it must be replaced.

-■NOTE: The oil pump is a non-serviceable component and must be replaced as a complete assembly.
+■NOTE: The oil pump is only serviceable as an assembly.

 INSPECTING DRIVE CLUTCH ASSEMBLY